-3.28 of GSR Part 3 [2] establish requirements for regulatory bodies to use in establishing dose limits and dose constraints.
-Recommendations on the application of dose constraints and dose limits are provided in paras 3.28-3.33 and paras 3.34-3.48 of GSG-7 [10], respectively.

-2.38.
-Consistent with GSR Part 3 [2], employers, registrants and licensees shall ensure that workers exposed to radiation from sources within a practice that are not required by or directly related to their work (in their designated controlled areas or supervised areas) have the same level of protection against such exposure as members of the public.
-See for further recommendations on the application of dose constraints (para.3.28-3.33) and dose limits (para.
-3.34-3.48) of GSG-7 [10].
+- 3.28 of GSR Part 3 [2] establish requirements for regulatory bodies to use in establishing dose limits and dose constraints.
+Recommendations on the application of dose constraints and dose limits are provided in paras 3.28-3.33 and paras 3.34-3.48 of GSG-7 [10], respectively. - 2.38.
+Consistent with GSR Part 3 [2], employers, registrants and licensees are required to ensure that workers exposed to radiation from sources within a practice that are not required by or directly related to their work (in their designated controlled areas or supervised areas) have the same level of protection against such exposure as members of the public. - 2.39.

-2.39.
 The authorized annual dose constraints for members of the public apply to the representative person of the population, which is an individual receiving a dose that is representative of the doses to the more highly exposed individuals in the population [13].
 Studies should be carried out to identify the representative person and the critical pathways for the exposure of such a person.
 Discharge limits for specific radionuclides in liquid and gaseous effluents (e.g. calculated on an annual, quarterly, monthly or daily basis, with the shorter periods permitting increased release rates over short time periods and thus increasing operational flexibility) should be derived from the application of the dose constraints for representative persons.
 The discharge limits should ensure that the maximum individual dose for a representative person does not exceed the dose constraint established by the regulatory body.